icyflame/tls-handshake/README.md

   PRF(master_secret, finished_label, Hash(handshake_msgs))[0...verify_data_len]
 }
 ```

+This handshake message is the first message that is encrypted with the just
+negotiated `master_secret` and signals that the handshake has been completed
+successfully by the sending party.

 `verify_data_len` is 12 octets by default, but might change on the basis of the
 negotiated the cipher suite.